jasmine9876/epstein-docs.github.io/README.md

 npm run build    # Build static site to _site/ npm start        # Development server with live reload
 ```

+The build process will automatically:
+- Apply deduplication if `dedupe.json` exists
+- Load document analyses if `analyses.json` exists
+- Generate a searchable analyses page

 ## How It Works